UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 -   In order to reuse our package across different analyses, we must _install_ it.
     In effect, this means copying the package into a directory that is in the python path.
-    This shouldn't be done manually, but instead using the `setuptools` package to write a `setup.py` file that is then processed by the `pip install` command.
+    This shouldn't be done manually, but instead using a `pyproject.toml` (or `setup.py`) configuration file that a tool like `pip` can process using the  `pip install` command.
 -   It would be both cumbersome and error-prone to have to reinstall the package each time we make a change to it (to fix a bug for instance).
 Instead, the package can be installed in "editable" mode using the `pip install -e` command.
 This just redirects the python